-Here’s one of those things that are bound to happen to you at least once or twice in your life and will likely cause a bit of emotional discomfort.
-A close friend or family member needs to buy a car but suffers from bad credit.
-They are in desperate need of someone to cosign their auto loan and, given that you are gainfully employed and possess perfect credit, they have of course come directly to you.
+Perhaps you know a close friend or family member who needs to buy a car but suffers from bad credit.
+They are in desperate need of someone to co-sign their auto loan and, given that you are gainfully employed and possess a perfect credit score, they have, of course, come directly to you.

-Your friend (or brother-in-law) assures you that it’s only a formality and promises never to get behind on the payments.
-You love and trust your friend (brother-in-law) and are inclined to go along.
-Before signing on, however, you need to know just what you are getting yourself into.
+They assure you that it’s only a formality and promise never to get behind on the payments.
+You love and trust this person and are inclined to go along.
+Before signing, however, you need to know your hazards and obligations.

-Let’s be clear on what you are doing when you cosign a car loan.
-Bluntly put, you are legally obligating yourself to pay the loan, in full, if the primary borrower fails to make his or her payments.
-You are not, I repeat, not signing on simply as a character reference.
-Cosigning a loan means that you are sharing full responsibility for its payment in much the same way as if you had taken out the loan for yourself.
+Let’s be clear on what you are doing when you co-sign a car loan.
+Co-signing a loan means that you share full responsibility for its payment in much the same way as if you had taken out the loan.

-How Will Cosigning a Car Loan Affect My Credit?
+How Co-Signing a Car Loan Will Affect Your Credit

-Your ability to get a loan.
-Speaking of applying for a loan of your own, cosigning for a friend (or brother-in-law) can create problems even if your friend (or, you know) has been perfect on his payments.
-That’s because the mere presence of the cosigned loan on your credit report can negatively affect your debt-to-income ratio, making it more difficult to procure any additional loans.
-Therefore, it is very important that you consider your own credit needs, both presently and in the future, before agreeing to cosign a loan.
+The second impact is on your ability to get a loan.
+Speaking of applying for a loan of your own, co-signing for someone else can create problems even if the primary borrower has been perfect on his payments.
+That’s because the mere presence of the co-signed loan on your credit report can negatively affect your debt-to-income ratio, making it more difficult to procure any additional loans.
+Therefore, you must consider your own credit needs, both presently and in the future, before agreeing to co-sign a loan.